-Upon receipt of a paging request including the IMSI and the CN domain indicator set to "PS", the UE re-attaches to one MME of the pool (that may not be necessarily the MME that initiated the paging procedure towards the UE) and a new SGs association is established with the VLR.
+Upon receipt of a paging request including the IMSI and the CN domain indicator set to "PS", or upon receipt of a Service Reject with Cause #10 - Implicitly detached (when using S-TMSI paging), the UE re-attaches to one MME of the pool (that may not be necessarily the MME that initiated the paging procedure towards the UE) and a new SGs association is established with the VLR.
 This may be a different VLR than the VLR that initiated the SGs paging procedure, e.g. if Intra Domain Connection of RAN Nodes to Multiple CN Nodes is deployed for GERAN or UTRAN (see 3GPP TS 23.236 [24]).